-Goodwill resulting from business combinations prior to January 1, 2009 represents the excess of the purchase price over the fair value of the net assets of businesses acquired.
-Goodwill resulting from business combinations after January 1, 2009, is generally determined as the excess of the fair value of the consideration transferred, plus the fair value of any noncontrolling interests in the acquired business, over the fair value of the net assets acquired and liabilities assumed as of the acquisition date.
+Goodwill is generally determined as the excess of the fair value of the consideration transferred, plus the fair value of any noncontrolling interests in the acquired business, over the fair value of the net assets acquired and liabilities assumed as of the acquisition date.
 Goodwill and intangible assets acquired in a purchase business combination and determined to have an indefinite useful life are not amortized, but tested for impairment at least annually.
 If the implied fair value of goodwill is lower than its carrying amount, a goodwill impairment is indicated and goodwill is written down to its implied fair value.
 Subsequent increases in goodwill value are not recognized in the consolidated financial statements.
 Intangible assets with definite useful lives are amortized over their estimated useful lives to their estimate residual values.
 Goodwill is the only intangible asset with an indefinite life on the consolidated balance sheets.

-Intangible assets are amortized on an accelerated method over their estimated useful lives, which range from 2 to 7 years.
-The current balance of intangible assets is \$1,475,238 and \$1,624,107 at December 31, 2017 and 2016, respectively.
-Amortization expense was \$283,869 and \$297,857 for 2017 and 2016, respectively.
+Intangible assets are amortized on an accelerated method over their estimated useful lives, which range from 1 to 6 years.
+The current balance of intangible assets is \$1,193,095 and \$1,475,238 at December 31, 2018 and 2017, respectively.
+Amortization expense was \$282,143 and \$283,869 for 2018 and 2017, respectively.